 Camera’s are measurement devices and storage devices.
 They use optics (reflecting light through glass) in order to capture an image, save it, and transfer it elsewhere to be used.

 Camera’s take pictures.
 They have a button that responds to the photographer (usually) to, at that moment, capture the light that is traveling through a lens (usually) into the camera (most of the time).

 Okay.
-So, if there isn't light, there isn't a photograph.
-It's just black.
+So, if there isn’t light, there isn’t a photograph.
+It’s just black.
 No light = no photo.
-Camera's need light.
+Camera’s need light.
 Too much light also means no photo - our photos will just be white.
 Something between white and black?
-That's where an image appears.
-Let's think of light as having an amount from zero to infinity (INSIDE OF THE SUN!?).
+That’s where an image appears.
+Let’s recognize light as having a brightness from zero to, uh, some big number.
+Infinity?
+(INSIDE OF THE SUN!?).

-Camera's have to change their settings to match this quantity of light, or else the image will be just black, or just white.
-We call this "overexposed" or "underexposed", and an "exposure" is another word for an image from a camera.
+Camera’s have to change their settings to match this quantity of light, or else the image will be just black, or just white.
+We call this “overexposed” or “underexposed”.

 Camera’s can adjust some properties in order to “let in” more or less light into the camera.
 They respond to the amount of light in the world in order to get the “correct” amount of light into the camera.

 They also need to get this light in focus!